Are mosaic tiles good for backsplash?

 • Sealing: Regular sealing helps protect marble from staining and etching, particularly in areas exposed to acids and oils.

 • Cleaning: Use pH-neutral cleaners to avoid damaging the stone’s surface.
-Avoid acidic or abrasive cleaning agents that can etch the marble.
+Also avoid acidic or abrasive cleaning agents that can etch the marble.

 • Immediate Spill Cleanup: Blot spills immediately to prevent staining, especially from acidic substances like wine, coffee, and citrus juices.